dusk-network/docs-public/src/content/docs/developer/smart-contract/cheat-sheet.md

 ---
 title: Smart Contract Cheat Sheet
-description: Quick information lookup on code snippets and infos for Dusk smart contracts.
+description: Access to examples tips to streamline your smart contract development on Dusk.
 ---

 Collection of code snippets and information bits on smart contract development for Dusk.